 The Board of Directors, as a whole and through its committees, has responsibility for oversight of risk management.
 The oversight responsibility of the Board of Directors and its committees is enabled by management reporting processes, including an annual company-wide risk assessment, that are designed to provide visibility to the Board of Directors and its committees about the identification, assessment, and management of critical risks and management's risk mitigation strategies.
-While the Board of Directors is ultimately responsible for risk oversight at Alphabet, our Board of Directors has delegated to its committees oversight of risks associated with their respective areas of responsibility, as summarized below.
-When appropriate, the committees provide reports to the full Board of Directors on these and other areas for review.
+While the Board of Directors is ultimately responsible for risk oversight at Alphabet, our Board of Directors has delegated to its committees provide reports to the full Board of Directors on these and other areas for review.
 Each committee meets in executive session with key management personnel and representatives of outside advisors as needed.